Bernard Jackson (defensive back)

 Bernard Frank Jackson (born August 24, 1950 – May 26, 1997) was an American professional football defensive back who played for three National Football League (NFL) teams.
-He was the 81st pick in the 1972 NFL draft, selected by the Cincinnati Bengals as a defensive back.
+He was selected in the fourth round as the 81st overall pick in the 1972 NFL draft by the Cincinnati Bengals.
 After five years, he was traded to the Denver Broncos in March 1977 and started in Super Bowl XII.

 College career

 As a collegiate player at Washington State in the Pac-8, Jackson was a running back and kick returner for head coach Jim Sweeney During his senior season in 1971, he rushed for 1,189 yards on 177 attempts (6.7 avg, 1st in Pac-8) and was named First-team All-Pac-8 and All-Coast.
 His 2,118 all-purpose yards in 1971–1,189 on the ground, 744 in kickoff returns and 185 receiving—remains the all-time WSU single-season record.
 He returned two kickoffs for TDs and also scored on a fake punt that season.
 He is a member of the WSU Athletics Hall of Fame.

 A 1968 graduate of Dorsey High School in Los Angeles, he had dreamed of playing for the USC Trojans, but was just 160 lb and began his college career at Pierce College in Los Angeles.